apache/apisix-website/website/blog/2021/10/13/celebrating-300-contributors-of-apisix.md

 What kind of events do you want the Apache APISIX community to organize?
 Or want to be an organizer/volunteer for an event, feel free to discuss it on the [mailing list](https://apisix.apache.org/zh/docs/general/subscribe-guide)!

-**The Apache APISIX community is thankful to have you, and we are looking forward to more people joining the Apache APISIX community.
+Apache APISIX community is thankful to have you, and we are looking forward to more people joining the Apache APISIX community.
 The Apache APISIX community is grateful to have you.